ydb-platform/ydb/ydb/docs/en/core/integrations/liquibase.md

 We will discuss the results of integrating DB dialect with Liquibase in this article.

-## Features of the YDB Dialect
+## Features of the {{ ydb-short-name }} Dialect {#ydb-dialect}

-Liquibase's main functionality is the abstract description of database schemas in `.xml`, `.json`, and `.yaml` formats.
+Liquibase's main functionality is the abstract description of database schemas in `.xml`, `.json`, or `.yaml` format.
 This ensures portability when switching between different database management systems (DBMS).

-The following basic features are supported in the YDB dialect:
+The following basic features are supported in the {{ ydb-short-name }} dialect:

 1. `createTable`: table creation.
 The types described in the SQL standards are compared to the primitive types in YDB.
 For example, bigint will be converted to Int64, and you can specify the original table name (such as Int32 or Json).
 However, portability is lost in this case.